The rankings-industrial complex

 That's all well and good, but what does "best" mean?
 Part of it is kind of objective.
 We can measure where the most accomplished professors teach (if we can agree on what "most accomplished" means, I suppose), how many publications and awards those professors have, where undergraduates from certain universities go to graduate school (if we trust which grad schools are the best), what income levels they go on to attain (if you're into that), and all of those sorts of things.

-But part of it is very much subjective.
+But part of it is very subjective.
 Individuals' views about which schools are "better" than others are influenced by industry, geography, priorities, alumni, demographics, or even the published rankings themselves.
 When each of us hears the name of a university or graduate school, it evokes a certain thought, good or bad or somewhere in between, but probably not the same for everyone.
-Schools battle to build their brands, and many admit their classes with an eye toward the rankings.
+Schools battle to build their brands, and many admit their classes with an eye toward boosting their ranking.

 The best MBA programs in the world?